apache/zeppelin/docs/interpreter/elasticsearch.md

 Commands:
   - get /index/type/id
   - delete /index/type/id
-  - count /indices/<types>
+  - count /indices/types <json-formatted query>
     . indices and types can be omitted
   - search /indices/types <limit> <json-formatted query>
-    . indices and types can be omited
+    . indices and types can be omitted
     . if a query is provided, the limit must also be provided
   - index /ndex/type/id <json-formatted document>
     . the id can be omitted, elasticsearch will generate one